Sex & Consent

 Consent must be an ongoing process –

 This means it needs to be given more than just one time.
-For example, as you get further into a hook up and move between different sexual activities, you and your partner/s must make continuous agreements to keep going
+For example, as you get further into a hook up and move between different sexual activities, you and your partner/s will need to keep checking in with each other.

-As things start to heat up, it’s important to check in.
+Remember, you’ll need to get consent for each new activity, and as things heat up, it’s important to check in.
 Checking in means keeping informed about how your partner/s are feeling and seeing if it’s okay for things to keep going.

 Checking in with your partner/s is as simple as asking